 Add a machine

 Use the Data Store Configuration wizard or the configuredatastore utility to add a machine to an existing data store.
-You can have one standby relational data store.
-You can have multiple machines in a tile cache data store or spatiotemporal big data store.
-Add each machine, one at a time, using either the Data Store Configuration wizard or configuredatastore utility.
-All machines that participate in the same data store must use the same operating system.
+You can have one standby relational data store and one standby tile cache data store.
+You can have multiple machines in a spatiotemporal big data store, which you add one at a time using either the Data Store Configuration wizard or configuredatastore utility.

 Use the Data Store Configuration wizard